If all users of your audience were exactly alike, your customer lifecycle and tech stack would be simple:

 What is the Customer Lifecycle?

 The customer lifecycle is the path your users follow before, during, and after engaging with your product, website, application or support system.
-This lifecycle begins well before users sign up—and the cycle continues well after they’ve put their wallet and attention away.
+This lifecycle—much like the data management lifecycle—begins well before users sign up, and the cycle continues well after they’ve put their wallet and attention away.

 The major milestones of a customer lifecycle include acquisition, engagement, and retention.
 Within these three stages, there are incremental steps: awareness, conversion, purchase, activation, renewal, and referral.